htmsk138/sheeteria/src/about.md

 ### Please note:

-- Synthesia (the piano visualiser) videos are auto-generated computer performance; they are for providing accurate demonstration of how the sheet music sounds like.
+- Synthesia (the piano visualiser) videos are auto-generated computer performance; they are for providing accurate demonstration of what the sheet music sounds like.
-- The songs to be arranged are selected based on either the song's popularity or request.
+- The songs to be arranged are selected either by a request or based on the song's popularity.
 It does not reflect arranger's personal likings, religion, political views or any other kind of preferences.

 ## The arranger